-The assignment of a final semester grade will be dependent upon the completion of: 5 lecture exams, a final exam, and three laboratory practicals.
+The final semester grade will be dependent upon the completion of: 5 lecture exams, a final exam, and three laboratory practicals.
 The first two practicals will be combined into one exam grade equivalent.
 The third practical will be the equivalent of one lecture exam.
 If all exams are taken, the lowest grade (or grade equivalent) may be dropped.
-The lecture exams will concentrate on material covered in lecture, and the nature of the exams is non-comprehensive and will only cover material from the previous exam.
+The lecture exams are non-comprehensive and will only cover material from the previous exam.
 A semi-cumulative final exam is given at the end of the semester and will also be the equivalent of one major lecture exam.
 All exams must be taken.

-To Summarize:
+To summarize:

-''' Five Lecture Exams = 500 points
+Five Lecture Exams = 500 points

 First Two Laboratory Practicals (50 points each) = 100 points

 Third Laboratory Practical (100 points) = 100 points

 Final Exam = 100 points

 Drop lowest Grade = -100 points

-700 points '''
+700 points